justinmahar/gatsby-starter-mdx-launchpad/README.md

 ## Overview

+The main goal of this [Gatsby starter](https://www.gatsbyjs.com/starters/) is to take care of several boilerplate pain points that get in the way of starting a new project, while still being flexible enough to be used as a starting point for a website, blog, or progressive web app.

-This is a [Gatsby starter](https://www.gatsbyjs.com/starters/) that supports [MDX](https://mdxjs.com/) for pages and content.
+This starter supports [MDX](https://mdxjs.com/) for pages and content.
 MDX lets you seamlessly write JSX in your Markdown documents, and makes writing long-form content with components a blast.

-The main goal of this starter is to take care of the boilerplate and little things that get in the way of starting a new project, while still being flexible enough to be used as a starting point for a website, blog, or progressive web app.

-The addition of MDX makes it possible to embed React components right into your markdown, but this remains an optional feature of the starter.
-Feel free to add new pages the good old Gatsby way, too!
+This remains an optional feature of the starter.
+Feel free to add new pages the good old Gatsby way!

+Other features include TypeScript support, site settings, SEO and smart page slugs, private pages and content partials, lightweight blog features, redirects, PWA support, syntax highlighting, Google Analytics, and more!

-See below for a list of main features.
+See below for the main list of features.

 ### Features include:

 - **🔥 Updated For Gatsby 3.0**